ronanchilvers/solo-d6/Scenes/7 - Night Terrors.md

 [[Okan]] jerks awake.
 It is dark.
 Something has woken him, a nagging feeling of danger which becomes intense as he struggles to sit up.
 He can feel an odd sensation, almost as if something is pulling at him from the direction of the small window on the far side of the room.
 He shakes his head to clear it.
 Moonlight is dimily shining in through the window and as he moves slightly to peer out, a shadow passes across it, blocking the light for a few seconds.

 [[Okan]] slips out of bed, his feet making little noise on the floor.
+He grabs his blade and pads across to the door.

 > [!roll] Okan being stealthy as he crosses the room and slips out of the door.
-> **Result:** 2
+> **Result:** 2 - Fail

 The door creaks loudly as he eases it open, the hinges shrill in the silence of the night.
 He winces, pulling it open enough to slip through into the darkened corridor.
-As he does so he sees [[Kaapo]]'s door is already open and the young man is standing with his hand on the latch of [[Sakari]]'s door. [[Kaapo]] jumps as [[Okan]] whispers - "Did you feel it too?
+As he does so he sees [[Kaapo]]'s door is already open and the young man is standing with his hand on the latch of [[Sakari]]'s door.
+He is dressed and his satchel is slung over his shoulder. [[Kaapo]] jumps as [[Okan]] whispers - "Did you feel it too?
 Something's outside."

 > [!oracle] Did the something hear the creaking door?
 > **Twist Roll:** 5